Shekar Basha

-Shekar Basha :te: శేఖర్ బాషా is an Indian radio jockey on BIG FM 92.7 Hyderabad.
-He is the only radio jockey in India to have won the Excellence in Radio Award 18 times, the Latest being India radio forum's "RJ of the year 2019", India's most prestigious award for a radio jockey.
-And as per a survey conducted by The Times of India (TOI) published on 18 May 2018, He is one of the "top 10 Most Desirable Men on Television".
-And, TOI quotes him as "The original radio guru who won tons of applause for his signature brand of infotainment, Shekar has proved he’s the undisputed king of entertainment with his equally successful stint on TV".
-As a VJ, he received Best Video Jockey of the year 2016 from Padma Mohana awards held at Ravindra Bharathi, Hyderabad on 23 August 2016.
+Shekar Basha is an Indian radio jockey.
+He is the only RJ in India to have won the Excellence in Radio Award 18 times, the Latest being India radio forum's "RJ of the year 2019", India's most prestigious award for a radio jockey.
+According to a survey conducted by The Times of India (TOI) published on 18 May 2018, he is one of the "top 10 Most Desirable Men on Television".
+TOI termed him as "The original radio guru who won tons of applause for his signature brand of infotainment, with equally successful stint on TV".
+As a VJ, he received Best Video Jockey of the year 2016 of Padma Mohana awards held at Ravindra Bharathi, Hyderabad on 23 August 2016.

 Career

 Early phase (2005–2007)

-Basha started his career as a video jockey in Gemini Music, an Indian Telugu music channel, on 10 April 2005.
-He hosted more than 3,000 live shows on the same channel, but he received acclaim for his role in Hi Bujji, a kids theme based TV show, and SundayHum-Sandeham, a live comedy show based on Guru-Sishya theme.
+Basha started his career as a video jockey on Gemini Music, an Indian Telugu music channel, on 10 April 2005.
+He hosted more than 3,000 live shows on the channel, but he received acclaim for his role in Hi Bujji, a kids theme based TV show, and SundayHum-Sandeham, a live comedy show based on Guru-Sishya theme.